|

 Makes everybody so delirous

-That ice cream
+That ice

 Is certanly worth the trouble that it takes....